maugus0/ressy-ai-backend/README.md

 3. **Slot Expiration**: Slots expire after 15 minutes if not used to create a reservation.

 4. **Finalization**: Only pending reservations can be finalized.
-Finalization can only be done through the dashboard API.
+Finalization can only be done through the dashboard API (requires authentication).

-5. **Authentication**: All endpoints are publicly accessible and do not require authentication.
+5. **Authentication**: Public reservation endpoints (`/api/v1/reservations/*`) are publicly accessible.
+Dashboard endpoints (`/api/v1/dashboard/*`) require JWT authentication with admin or client role.

 6. **Error Responses**: All endpoints may return standard HTTP error responses (400 Bad Request, 404 Not Found, 500 Internal Server Error).